He that hath knowledge spareth his words: and a man of understanding is of an excellent spirit.

 You have met men and women with an excellent spirit.
 They are very rare in the world, but you have met a few.
 You were totally at ease with them, honored by their presence, secure in your person, and charmed by their gentleness and kindness.
 You loved being around them, and you wished you could be like them.
 What was their distinctive trait?

 It was gracious speech!
 Think about it!
 It is that simple!
 Even kings love those who talk graciously (Pr 22:11).
 Wise men use gracious words (Eccl 10:12).
-Gracious women are always adored (Pr 11:16).
-Our perfect Lord astounded men with his gracious words (Ps 45:2; Luke 4:22).
+Gracious women are always honored (Pr 11:16).
+The perfect Lord astounded men with His gracious words (Ps 45:2; Luke 4:22).
 And Paul taught it as the basis of acceptable speech for all (Col 4:6).

 But fools are odious!
-And they are rightfully hated.
-They must always be talking (Eccl 5:3).
+It is right to despise them.
+They are always talking (Ec 5:3).
 They have an opinion, a retort, an idea, or a suggestion.
 A fire burns in their mouths.
 They relieve it by babbling.
 Their talk is mischievous madness (Pr 13:16; Eccl 10:12-14).
 They talk without thinking (Pr 15:28).
 They are so irritating you want to beat them (Pr 18:6-7)!

 Will you learn more about speech?
 The words of your tongue reveal your heart (Matt 12:35).
-Critical, harsh, or negative words reveal a black heart.
+Critical, harsh, or negative words reveal a cruel heart.
 Gracious speech begins in a pure heart (Pr 22:11).
 If you cannot say something kind and wise, do not talk, ever (Pr 31:26).
-Many words will always include sin (Pr 10:19).
+Many words always include sin (Pr 10:19).
 Pray about your speech (Ps 19:14).
 Ruling your speech to the praise of God and men means you are perfect (Jas 3:2).
-Lord, help!